roadwarriorslive/Pipulate/README.md

 connected.

 ### Great for newbs!
-Pipulate is an extendable system, plug-in compatible with Pipulate-unaware standalone Python functions, making it wonderful for amateur coders looking to extend a system.
+Pipulate is an extendible system, plug-in compatible with Pipulate-unaware standalone Python functions, making it wonderful for amateur coders looking to extend a system.
 That's a long way of saying: just write a Python function anywhere, anyhow you like (on your Mac or Windows desktop, for example), and